Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 Qu'est-ce qu'un 6 Flute End Mill Best For?

-UN 6 fraise à cannelure has six cutting edges and higher rigidity than both 2 flûte et 4 flute tools.
-It is not usually the first choice for deep slotting because chip space is smaller.
-Cependant, it is often effective when smoother finishing and stable side cutting are the priority.
+UN 6 flute end mill has six cutting edges and higher rigidity than 2 flûte et 4 outils de flûte.
+Because it has less chip space, it is usually not the first choice for deep slotting or heavy roughing.
+Cependant, it works well for controlled side milling, usinage de profilés, semi-finition, and finishing when smoother surfaces and stable cutting matter most.

 UN 6 flute cutter is often used for: